Kotlin/kotlinx.serialization/dokka/moduledoc.md

 # Module kotlinx-serialization-core
-Core serialization API, serializers for standard library classes, and ready to use JSON format implementation.
+Core serialization API and serializers for standard library classes, and ready to use JSON format implementation.

 # Module kotlinx-serialization-json